Skip to contents

 2. Is it possible to utilize PCGR for analysis of multiple samples?

 Answer: As the name of the tool implies, PCGR was developed for the detailed analysis of individual tumor samples.
 However, if you take advantage of the different outputs from PCGR, it can also be utilized for analysis of multiple samples.
 First, make sure your input files are organized per sample (i.e. one VCF file per sample, one CNA file per sample), so that they can be fed directly to PCGR.
-Now, once all samples have been processed with PCGR, note that all the tab-separated output files (i.e. tiers, mutational signatures, cna segments) contain the sample identifier, which enable them to be aggregated and suitable for a downstream multi-sample analysis.
+Now, once all samples have been processed with PCGR, note that all the tab-separated output files (i.e. annotated SNVs, gene copy numbers, fusions) contain the sample identifier, which enable them to be aggregated and suitable for a downstream multi-sample analysis.
+Also note the multi-sheet Excel workbook, which contains numerous outputs from PCGR, and can be processed to aggregate findings across samples.

 3. I do not see the expected transcript-specific consequence for a particular variant.
 In what way is the primary variant consequence established?